flutter/website/src/development/ui/advanced/splash-screen.md

 {{site.alert.warning}}
-If you are experiencing a crash from implementing a splash screen, you might need to deprecate your code.
-See detailed instructions in the [Splash Screen Migration Guide][].
+If you are experiencing a crash from implementing a splash screen, you might need to migrate your code.
+See detailed instructions in the [Deprecated Splash Screen API Migration][].
 {{site.alert.warning}}

 In Android, there are two separate screens that you can control: a _launch screen_ shown while your Android app initializes, and a _splash screen_ that displays while the Flutter experience initializes.

+As of Flutter 2.5, Flutter has consolidated these two screens into one Android launch screen.
+Flutter automatically keeps this launch screen displayed until it draws the first frame.

 {{site.alert.note}}
   For apps that embed one or more Flutter screens within an